sebras/manpages-l10n/README.md

 # manpages-l10n

 This project provides an infrastructure for translating manpages to different languages.
+Currently we support the following languages:

+*  de - German
+*  fr - French
+*  nl - Dutch *

+(the languages marked with * are currently unmaintained, feel free to pick up the maintenance)
-Currently, German and French are included, but the project is open for adding more languages.

-For inclusion of a new language, please contact:
-Mario Blättermann <mario.blaettermann@gmail.com>
+The project is open for adding more languages.
+For inclusion of a new one, please contact Mario Blättermann <mario.blaettermann@gmail.com>

 The current status is available here: